 Currently, our Manager has waived its right to require us to pay our pro rata portion of its, and its affiliates', rent, telephone, utilities, office furniture, equipment, machinery and other office, internal and overhead expenses required for our operations.
-In October 2008, we and FIDAC amended our management agreement to reduce the base management fee from 1.75% per annum to 1.50% per annum of our stockholders' equity and eliminate the incentive fees previously provided for in the management agreement.

 The table below shows our total management fee and G&A expenses as compared to average total assets and average equity for the quarters ended March 31, 2008 and June 30, 2008, and the period commencing November 21, 2007 and ending December 31, 2007.